dimanu-py/code-katas-python/gilded-rose/README.md

 Just for clarification, an item can never have its `Quality` increase above `50`, however __"Sulfuras"__ is a legendary item and as such its `Quality` is `80` and it never alters.

+## Objective

+The main objective of this kata is:
+ - Implement a safety net with testing
+ - Be able to refactor step by step the code so a new item can be added as easily as possible.